sikelos13/Memory-Game/README.md

 You need to flip all the cards and match the pairs.

 ## How to Play
-Run index.html at your local broswer.
+Run index.html at your local broswer or click the link https://sikelos13.github.io/Memory-Game/

 ## Instructions
 * Click on a card